 The concert is a conversation between the band and the audience, each as excited to be here as the other.
 They talk to the audience as if we were friends, at their dinner table, somewhere in Madrid. “ Music is there to tell us, Oh hey, you’re not alone; that is what this is all about,” Carlotta tells the audience.
 She jumps from the stage and becomes one with the crowd.
 The music stops.
 She has everyone get down, we wait for the 70-year-olds until they join too, and then we dance together, the entire venue, sharing this moment in time.

-Claudia and Ana, the leaders of Hinds, both describe the band as a project.
-Claudia tells me, “The goal of the project was and is to make the world a better place through music, freedom, and friendship, by faking it til you make it—I f****** hate that phrase with all my heart—but its that, and honestly, to do whatever you want.”
+Carlotta and Ana, the leaders of Hinds, both describe the band as a project.
+Carlotta tells me, “The goal of the project was and is to make the world a better place through music, freedom, and friendship, by faking it til you make it—I f****** hate that phrase with all my heart—but its that, and honestly, to do whatever you want.”

 “In your 20’s, you want to eat the world, but then in time you realize that you are just lucky that the world hasn’t eaten you.”
 Carlotta chimes in, leaning against the merchandise table, sketching in my notebook.
 “I used to have dreams of traveling the world—my English teacher Mayte would tell me, “Learn English; it will take you places, and now I’m here, I’m talking to you.”